Are you using SEO effectively to boost your business?

-When you have a #1 ranking, your web page appears first in SERPs.
-That puts it at the top of the page, unless there’s a promoted result (which is an ad) or an answer box above it.
+If you have a #1 ranking, your web page appears first in SERPs.
+That puts it at the top of the page unless there’s a promoted result (which is an ad) or an answer box above it.
 We’ll talk more about answer boxes later in this guide.

-Ideally you want your web page content to appear as one of the top three results.
-That’s because those positions get almost half of the clicks in SERPs, and more clicks means more traffic and more potential for leads and sales.
+Ideally, you want your web page content to appear as one of the top three results.
+That’s because those positions get almost half of the clicks in SERPs, and more clicks mean more traffic and more potential for leads and sales.